FrancesCoronel/personal-website-v3/site/content/adventures/2016-11-18-cornell-tech-product-studio.md

 Currently the majority of New York Times commenters are older white men.
 But that group is just a small slice of the larger population, which means that many readers—people who have valuable experiences and expertise to share—are shut out of the conversation.

-As a solution, we want to invite commenters from all backgrounds in, as a way of expanding and enriching the New York Times’s user-generated content.
+As a solution, we want to invite commenters from all backgrounds in, as a way of expanding and enriching the New York Times's user-generated content.
 By celebrating different voices, we believe we can create value for both the New York Times and its readers.

 #### Journey